Lazar: Stock Up, Stock Down After Wide Receivers Put on a Show at NFL Combine - CLNS Media

 9. UCLA Slot WR Kyle Phillips a Hot Name For the Patriots

 Boston Herald scribe Andrew Callahan reported on Phillips’s interaction with Bill Belichick on the UCLA campus during the Patriots’ trip to LA in 2020.
 As we know, UCLA head coach Chip Kelly is another Belichick confidant in the college ranks.
 I finished my report on Phillips this week, and his tape was okay.
 He doesn’t separate from defenders at the second or third levels, limiting his ceiling down the field.
 There’s some wiggle and certainly plenty of nuance in his underneath routes.
-Phillips tested along those lines with a below-average athletic profile and a 4.5-second 40-yard dash.
+Phillips tested along those lines with a below-average athletic profile and a 4.58-second 40-yard dash.
 He’s a nice day three option who can play the shifty slot role.
 But on a night where everyone was running fast, Phillips was one of the slower wide receivers in the class.

 10. The Combine Isn’t Alabama WR Slade Bolden’s Scene